Asia and Asians at Harvard Conference—Day 2

 Distinguished Visitors: Asian Intellectuals and Public Figures at Harvard

-Moderator: Shigehisa Kuriyama, Reischauer Institute Professor of Cultural History; Director, Reischauer Institute of Japanese Studies; Interim Chair in the Department of East Asian Languages and Civilizations; and Faculty Director for the Humanities, Radcliffe Institute for Advanced Study
+Moderator: Shigehisa Kuriyama, Reischauer Institute Professor of Cultural History; Director, Reischauer Institute of Japanese Studies; Interim Chair in the Department of East Asian Languages and Civilizations, FAS; and Faculty Director for the Humanities, Radcliffe Institute for Advanced Study

 Panelists: